Galaxia5987/robot-2025/README.md

 ## Our subsystems
  - Swerve Drive, WCP swerve X
  - Linear Algae floor intake, 1 roller
- - Coral Gripper, wrist on an elevator
+ - Coral gripper, wrist on an elevator that reaches L4
  - Low Climber, latch on a wrist